Add Blog Subtitle's.

 Medicare Advantage plans are still digesting the 2019 Medicare Advantage and Part D Rate Announcement and Call Letter, released last week by the Centers for Medicare & Medicaid Services (CMS).
 Here, Verscend’s Ashley McNairy, product director for Verscend’s Government Quality Solutions, breaks down the key changes to the Star Ratings program on the docket for 2019 and the potential impact on health plan processes and bottom lines.

-read the white paper
+read the fact sheet

 CMS is adding the Statin Therapy for Patients with Cardiovascular Disease (SPC) measure to the Part C domain and the Statin Use in Persons with Diabetes (SUPD) measure to the Part D domain.
 Statin Therapy for Patients with Cardiovascular Disease is a HEDIS® measure developed by the National Committee for Quality Assurance (NCQA), while Statin Use in Persons with Diabetes is a Pharmacy Quality Alliance (PQA) measure.
 Therefore, plans may already be tracking their performance.
 Plans that track Part D measures through Verscend have been able to track their performance for this measure beginning this year (for calendar year 2017).